elusivecodes/FrostColor/README.md

 #### From String

-- `colorString` is a string containing a color value in either hex, rgb, rgba, hsl, hsla or a standard HTML color name.
+- `colorString` is a string containing a color value in either hexadecimal, RGB, RGBA, HSL, HSLA or a standard HTML color name.

 ```javascript
 const color = Color.fromString(colorString);